practicalli/slack-app-random-function/README.md

 [Create a new Slack app with the Slack UI](https://api.slack.com/apps)

+Store Slack API keys and access info in password manager.

 Select **From Scratch**

 Enter App Name and select the Development Workspace to experiment and build the app.